Bryan Edwards Player Prop Bets for NFL Week 14 | Las Vegas vs. Kansas City 12/12/2021

 Matchup vs. Kansas City

-- Edwards' 29.7 receiving yards per game in his three matchups against the Chiefs are 2.8 fewer than his over/under for Sunday's game.
+- Edwards is averaging 29.7 receiving yards per game in three career matchups against the Chiefs, 2.8 fewer than his receiving yards prop bet over/under for Sunday's game (32.5).

-- In three matchups, Edwards has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Chiefs.
+- In three matchups, Edwards has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Chiefs.

-- The Chiefs are allowing 263.8 passing yards per game this season, the NFL's 21st-ranked pass defense.
+- This week Edwards will face the NFL's 21st-ranked pass defense (263.8 yards allowed per game).

-- The Chiefs' defense is 15th in the league, allowing 1.6 passing touchdowns per game.
+- The Chiefs have conceded 19 passing TDs this season (1.6 per game), ranking them 15th among NFL defenses.

 Recent Performances

-- In last week's outing against the Football Team, Edwards was targeted five times, picking up 30 yards on three receptions.
+- Against the Football Team last week, Edwards was targeted five times and picked up 30 yards on three receptions.

-- Edwards has 42 receiving yards on four catches (six targets) over his last three outings, averaging 14.0 yards per game.
+- Edwards' six targets have led to four grabs for 42 yards (14.0 per game) over his last three games.

 Edwards' Las Vegas Teammates